marcelopajr/giovany-translator/posts/2020-07-07-camera-is-the-new-keyboard.md

 ---
 date: July 7th 2019
 title: Camera Is The New Keyboard
-description: A Câmera É O Novo Teclado
+description: A câmera é o novo teclado
 category: marketing
 background: "#6a4c93"
 ---